12.04.02

 A marked price on an item allows the merchant to calculate for you a special discount, which you should also ignore, but which will occupy valuable seconds that you can use to actually look at the thing.

-There are several schools of thought on the topic - I have grown partial to a little worldly guffaw, with a certain bobbing of the head to indicate deep fiscal amusement.
-My girlfriend had great success with a kind of shocked gasp, followed by a loud "ha ha ha" and vigorous head shaking.
+There are several schools of thought on the topic - I have grown to like a little worldly guffaw, with a certain bobbing of the head to indicate deep fiscal amusement.
+The better half has had great success with a kind of shocked gasp, followed by a loud "ha ha ha" and vigorous head shaking.
 Whatever your approach, it helps to have a second person nearby to relay the price to once your own incredulous laughter fades a bit - they can repeat the exercise afresh, magnifying the effect.

 Now you make a counter offer.
 You do not want to make it too high, lest you deprive the merchant of the chance to laugh incredulously in turn, but you also don't want to get thrown out on your ear.
 You should pick a price low enough to feel vaguely ashamed of yourself, and then offer half of that - between ten and thirty percent of the merchant's first bid.
 If there is vigorous head shaking accompanied by rapid Chinese, you are probably doing well.
 If the merchant recoils in mock horror and yells your offer to others, so that they can reel in turn, you are doing very well indeed.